-This cook set is ideal for two; it includes a pot, a frypan, a nylon strainer lid, 2 insulated mugs, 2 sip through lids, 2 nesting bowls, a folding pot handle, and stuff/sink sack.
+This cook set is ideal for two; it includes a pot, a frypan, a nylon strainer lid, 2 insulated mugs, 2 sips through lids, 2 nesting bowls, a folding pot handle, and a stuff/sink sack.

 If you view the sole purpose of coffee to be a caffeine boost, then throw a few instant coffee packets into your backpack.
 Just add boiling water and voila!
 If you shudder at the thought of instant coffee, this travel pour-over coffee dripper may be more your style.

 Don’t Forget These Other Cooking Essentials for Havasu Falls!

 - A knife with a sheath – for cutting veggies (or anything else!)

 - A spoon and/or fork – we just brought regular old spoons from home but Morsel makes a pretty bad-ass all-in-one spork option!

 - Cooking oil – you’ll definitely need it if you choose to cook vegetables and you may need it for some packaged foods.
 This has the potential to go horribly wrong if you store it in the wrong container and you spill oil all over your pack.

 - Salt, pepper, and other seasonings – we’re pepper junkies so we carry a backpacking size pepper grinder.

 - Biodegradable soap & scrub pad – doing dishes at the end of your meal is probably the worst part of camping but has to be done.
 We opt for Dr. Bronner’s because you can use it for washing your dishes and/or your body.